 Be a Berkeley Innovator

-Through M.E.T.’s connections to both Berkeley Engineering and the Haas School of Business, you’re at the center of all things entrepreneur at Berkeley.
-Whether you want to join a startup team, launch and lead your own business, develop a social enterprise or explore venture capitalism—you can do it here.
+Through M.E.T.’s connections to both Berkeley’s College of Engineering and the Haas School of Business, you’ll be at the center of all things entrepreneurial.
+Whether you want to join a startup team, launch and lead your own business, develop a social enterprise, or explore venture capitalism—you can do it here.

-Take your great ideas to the Berkeley-Haas Entrepreneurship Program or the Sutardja Center for Entrepreneurship & Technology and get hands-on experience launching new ventures, working closely with industry mentors.
+Take your great ideas to the Berkeley-Haas Entrepreneurship Program or the Sutardja Center for Entrepreneurship & Technology and get hands-on experience launching new ventures and working closely with industry mentors.

 Build Your Network

-Enter one of numerous startup competitions and receive exposure, prize money and potential additional funding.
-Or earn a spot in a campus accelerator/incubator, like Skydeck or Citris Foundry, and get mentorship and resources to bring your idea to life.
+Enter one of numerous startup competitions and receive exposure, prize money, and potential funding.
+Or, earn a spot in a campus accelerator/incubator like Skydeck or Citris Foundry and get mentorship and resources to bring your idea to life.

-Here’s just a sampling of Berkeley alumni in entrepreneurial careers:
+Here’s just a sample of Berkeley alumni in entrepreneurial careers: